tminions/binocularss/phase0/progress-report.md

 ## CRC Model Summary:
 Our CRC Model is based around 3 main entities: "Article", "Feed", and "FeedGroup".
 The rest of our classes follow SOLID principles and Clean Architecture, modifying these data structures using controllers, as well as use cases/user interface.

+We kept the CRC Model in a single Markdown file so one could easily view the different classes and dependencies, and how they integrate together.

 [Click here for our CRC cards](https://github.com/tminions/binocularss/blob/main/phase0/crc.md)

 ## Scenario Walk-through:

 Our scenario walk-through focuses on reading and addings RSS feeds and how one would go about doing so.
+It utilizes our skeleton program to highlight how we implemented Clean Architecture to have the controllers interact with the entities, creating our feed groups, feeds, and articles and their use cases.

 [Click here for our scenario walk-through](https://github.com/tminions/binocularss/blob/main/phase0/walk-through.md)